All the best Prime Day deals on Apple products

 Amazon Prime Day is here, and it’s the best time to save big on pricey items you’ve had your eye on.
 Which means we’re hawking Apple products.
 We’ve rounded up the best deals of Prime Day 2023, and Apple products are among the hottest items.

-Prime Day 2023 is offering endless can’t-miss deals on items across all categories — including Apple products like the Apple AirTags, which we loved when we tested them in the BestReviews Testing Lab.
+Prime Day 2023 is offering endless can’t-miss deals on merchandise across all categories — including Apple must-haves like Apple AirTags, which we loved when we tested them in the BestReviews Testing Lab.

-Interested in taking home some new Apple products?
-Here are the coveted Apple items and more on sale now for Prime Day 2023.
+Interested in taking home something new from Apple?
+Here are the best Apple deals now for Prime Day 2023.

 Shop this article: Apple AirPods Pro 2nd Gen, Apple AirTags and Apple Watch Series 8